-- Create an overall picture of how you did last year using your P&L, cash flow and any client feedback from 2017.
+- Create an overall picture of how you did last year using your P&L, cash flow and any client feedback from the prior year.
 Then strategize how you can adjust your tactics this year to try to get better results.

-- Consider getting a business coach or mentor for 2018.
+- Consider getting a business coach or mentor.
 Ask friends for recommendations or introductions, reach out to people you admire, or go to business networking events with an eye on meeting potential mentors.
 An experienced business coach can help you identify areas that need work and help troubleshoot how to achieve your goals.

 - Not sure what you did wrong, and more of a DIY-er?
 Check out this “Don’t Do List” for inspiration!